Good Fish Guide

 Use the Good Fish Guide to find out which fish are the most sustainable (Green rated), and which are the least sustainable (Red rated).
 Make the right choice and reduce your impact – every purchase matters!
 Find out more about our seafood work, including how we develop our seafood ratings, plus sustainable seafood recipes and more.

 You searched for "trout, rainbow"

-Rainbow trout is the predominant farmed trout species as brown trout is mainly produced for restocking purposes however some is available for the table.
+Rainbow trout is the predominant farmed trout species as brown trout is mainly produced for restocking purposes.
 Wild sea trout populations are threatened in some areas.
-Only eat wild line-caught sea trout from well-managed fisheries, such as a rod & line fisheries.
+Only eat wild line-caught sea trout from well-managed fisheries, such … Read more as a rod & line fisheries.
 Avoid eating fresh sea trout caught during the breeding or spawning season from November to March inclusive.
-Buying organic farmed trout is the best choice as fish stocking densities are generally lower in comparison to non-organic farms, feed is sourced sustainably and fish welfare is higher.
 Rainbow trout is widely farmed in UK, mainly in freshwater.
-Farming takes place mainly in ponds, tanks or raceways with water being supplied from an adjacent river.
+Farming takes place mainly in ponds or raceways with water being supplied from an adjacent river.
 Location of farms is determined by the proximity of a clean river to provide water.
 Trout are carnivorous fish whose feed relies on wild fisheries.
-Buying organic farmed trout is the best choice to make as fish stocking densities are generally lower in comparison to non-organic farms, feed is sourced sustainably and welfare of a high standard.
+Rainbow trout farmed in freshwater is a good choice.